#8---La-X and Ma-X Iron Small Block Heads

 Dave Hughes

-The new INDY/RHS small blocks are now available in both the LA style (La-X) and the Magnum style (Ma-X),
+The INDY/RHS small blocks are available in both the LA style (La-X) and the Magnum style (Ma-X),

 and what follows are some points of interest that our customers may appreciate knowing about.